Bus accident on Highway 1 on February 14, 2016.

 (photo credit: MIDABRIM BATIKSHORET)

-Police said that while driving the 402 Egged bus from Jerusalem to Bnei Brak, driver Haim Biton “left the right lane and began driving on the shoulder and did not notice a disabled truck on the side of the road and struck it with great force.”
+Police said that while driving his 402 Egged bus on Highway 1 from Jerusalem to Bnei Brak, “for reasons that remain unclear, he left the right lane and began driving on the shoulder and did not notice a disabled truck on the side of the road and struck it with great force.”

-Police said he apparently did notice the truck because he swerved to the left to avoid the truck, hitting the stationary vehicle’s rear left side.
+Police said that at the last moment he apparently did notice the truck because he swerved to the left, causing the bus to hit the truck mainly on its rear left side.

-“The bus, fortunately, was not completely full and a large portion of passengers were sitting on the left side of the bus,” he told the committee.
 Almost all the passengers sitting on the right side of the bus were killed or hurt as a crane mounted on the back of the truck gutted the right side of the bus.
+Speaking at the Jerusalem Traffic Court on Sunday, police said the accident “looked like a terrorist attack.”